HMCS Moncton (MM 708): Service history

 From July through August 2018, Moncton deployed to the St. Lawrence River and the Great Lakes, visiting several Canadian ports.
 In October 2018, Moncton was among the Canadian ships deployed to the North Atlantic and Baltic Sea as part of the large NATO exercise, Trident Juncture.
+In September 2019, Moncton received a regularly scheduled refit at the Shelburne Ship Repair yard.
+The ship was given a special commemorative Second World War dazzle camouflage paint scheme to mark the 75th anniversary of the end of the Battle of the Atlantic.
+Regina on Canada's West Coast was given a similar commemorative pattern in October 2019.
+The pattern chosen was the 1944 "Admiralty Disruptive D-Day" dazzle pattern, designed to confuse enemy shore batteries during the D-Day landings.

 In January 2023, Moncton and sister ship Glace Bay sailed from Halifax for operations off West Africa in the Gulf of Guinea, participating in several exercises and diplomatic engagements in the area.
 However, with the situation in Haiti worsening, the Canadian government redeployed the two ships to the seas off that nation's capital Port-au-Prince for patrols in February.

+HMCS Moncton is scheduled to decommission in 2028.